diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **Key Benefits:**

-- **Layered Context**: Copilot accesses the most relevant documentation based on where you're working
+- **Layered Context**: Copilot accesses the most relevant documentation based on where we're working
 - **Easy Maintenance**: Documentation stays close to the code it describes
 - **Focused Information**: Each file addresses specific concerns without overwhelming detail